4th Infantry Division (Poland): 1939 Invasion of Poland

-On September 6 in early afternoon the division was located south of Toruń, where it was reinforced with additional infantry.
-In the night of September 6/7, it withdrew along the Vistula, to the area of Włocławek, and by September 8, the division reached Brześć Kujawski.
-In the night of September 9/10, the division, which was part of Operational Group of General Boltuc, was moved to the area of Kutno.
+On September 6, in the early afternoon, the division was located south of Toruń, where it was reinforced with additional infantry.
+On the night of September 6/7, it withdrew along the Vistula, to the area of Włocławek, and by September 8, the division reached Brześć Kujawski.
+On the night of September 9/10, the division, which was part of Operational Group of General Boltuc, was moved to the area of Kutno.

 On September 10, at 1930, General Boltuc ordered 4th Infantry Division to attack from the area of Głowno.
-By the morning of next day, only 63rd Infantry Regiment managed to cross the Bzura, and was immediately engaged in clash with German 20th Infantry Regiment.
+By the next morning, only 63rd Infantry Regiment had managed to cross the Bzura, and was immediately engaged in a clash with the German 20th Infantry Regiment.
 Meanwhile, 14th Infantry Regiment attacked the enemy near Sobota, and managed to push back the Wehrmacht.

-On September 12 the division rested, while its staff decided to carry out a joint attack on Głowno, together with Wielkopolska Cavalry Brigade.
+On September 12, the division rested, while its staff decided to carry out a joint attack on Głowno, together with Wielkopolska Cavalry Brigade.
 The assault began at 1900: the infantry advanced slowly, as it lacked artillery support.
 At 2130, General Bortnowski ordered the attack to halt.
 Divisional commandant, Colonel Mieczyslaw Rawicz-Myslowski, decided to personally inform the fighting soldiers, but his vehicle struck a mine, killing him, together with divisional chief of staff.
 Due to stiff German resistance, Polish units had to withdraw to the northern bank of the Bzura river.
 The division still existed as a fighting unit, and on September 13, Colonel Jozef Werobej was named its new commandant.